-This short story has been added to the SHORT STORY PROMPT LINK PARTY 2 in February 2019.
+This short story was added to the SHORT STORY PROMPT LINK PARTY 2 in February 2019.
 Today, I am republishing the story.

 Ready?
 Here’s the prompt: As I stood in the shower with the warm water running down…

 Now, here’s my version: BATHTUB OR SHOWER?
 LAUGHTER IS THE BEST MEDICINE!